Leveraging the Every Student Succeeds Act to Improve Educational Services in Juvenile Justice Facilities

 This policy brief from the American Youth Policy Forum (AYPF), the National Reentry Resource Center, and the CSG Justice Center provides state and local policymakers as well as education and juvenile justice leaders with information about how they can use requirements under the Every Student Succeeds Act (ESSA) to improve education and workforce outcomes for youth in long-term juvenile justice facilities.
-The brief

 - Summarizes relevant ESSA provisions and outlines its key accountability requirements;